 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications, such as:

 Your doctor will:

 General anesthesia is used most often.
 It will block any pain and you will stay asleep through the surgery.
-In some cases, local anesthesia may be used instead.
 The area will be numb but you will be awake.

 20 minutes to several hours, depending on how many glands need to be removed

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 You may need to stay in the hospital for 1-2 days.
 Your doctor may choose to keep you longer if you have any problems.

 After your surgery, the the hospital staff will:

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as:

 There are also steps you can take to reduce your chance of infection, such as: